Understanding and Improving Communication Performance in Multi-node LLM Inference: Studying Performance of Multi-node Inference

 \subsection{Identifying Performance Bottlenecks}

-To better understand the scaling behaviors of TP and HP across prefill- and decode-heavy workloads, we look at performance breakdowns of YALIS (HP) and vLLM V0 (HP) on 8 and 16 GPUs for the 70B model (Figure \ref{fig:breakdown_pp_v_yalis}).
-The total time is decomposed into four components: \emph{Matmul} (time spent in matrix multiplications), \emph{Other Comp.} (time spent in other computations), \emph{Comm.} (time spent in communication), and \emph{Idle} (GPU idle time).
+To better understand the scaling behaviors of TP and HP across prefill- and decode-heavy workloads, we analyze the performance breakdowns of YALIS (TP) and vLLM (HP) on eight and 16 GPUs for the 70B model (Figure~\ref{fig:breakdown_pp_v_yalis}).
+We decompose the total time into four components: \emph{Matmul} (time spent in matrix multiplications), \emph{Other Comp.} (time spent in other computations), \emph{Comm.} (time spent in communication), and \emph{Idle} (per-GPU idle time).
+We report per-GPU breakdowns rather than aggregating across the critical path.

-For the prefill-heavy workload (Figure~\ref{fig:breakdown_pp_v_yalis}, left), both YALIS (TP) and vLLM V0 (HP) reduce computation time going from 8 to 16 GPUs, with vLLM V0 (HP) achieving lower overall latency due to reduced communication overhead.
-However, vLLM V0 (HP) exhibits unexpectedly high GPU idle time.
-We hypothesize that this arises from repeated kernel launches on small micro-batches, but more analysis is needed to confirm the root cause.
+For the prefill-heavy workload (Figure~\ref{fig:breakdown_pp_v_yalis}, left), both YALIS (TP) and vLLM (HP) reduce computation time going from eight to 16 GPUs, with vLLM (HP) achieving lower overall latency due to reduced communication overhead.
+However, vLLM (HP) exhibits unexpectedly high GPU idle time.
+We hypothesize that this behavior is due to pipeline bubbles in batched inference caused by imbalanced prefill and decode stage times.
+Continuous batching~\citep{yu2022orca} can mitigate this, but we leave detailed investigation to future work.